 You can also get very basic, lighter, and cheaper golf bags, called a carry bag, which is legless, and better suited to smaller half-golf sets and those who want a no-frills bag.

 HOW TO BUY THE BEST GOLF BAGS FOR YOU

 The best golf bags are strong, with high-grade stitching and sturdy zips, and should be comfortable to carry or transport from car to cart.
 They can house a fair amount of weight when full of your clubs, balls and kit, and are tough enough to be used weekly and carried or shaken about on trolleys regularly.
 They should be at least semi-waterproof so avoid your gear inside getting wet in the rain – as there’s nothing worse than slippery grips, or finding your jacket inside is already soaked! – and be able to withstand the rough and tumble of outdoor use.

 A large number of dividers for club organization are preferable so you can pull/put back clubs quicker every time.
-Plus the more pockets the better for quick access to your essentials, such as snacks, drinks, wet-weather jacket, and spare clothing, balls, scorecards, and golf gadgets.
+Plus the more pockets the better for quick access to your essentials, such as snacks, drinks, a wet-weather jackets, and spare clothing, balls, scorecards, and golf gadgets.
 Dual straps and a sturdy stand are useful features for carrying bags.